8cH9azbsFifZ/hangboard/README.md

 For manual startup:
 + Start backend service ```cd backend; python3 ./run_ws.py ```
 + Start the iOS / Android / Web App: `cd flutter_hangboard && flutter run`

+# Creating the documentation
++ Install `brew install asciidoctor`
++ Create the PDF `asciidoctor-pdf Manual.adoc`
++ The documentation in html format is automatically generated using a commit hook on github.
++ Documentation of the backend software can be created using `doxygen` (cf. Doxyfile).